 By 1976, Arup’s reputation had become truly global with the completion of the Sydney Opera House.
 By this time, the firm had opened offices in Northern Europe, Southern Africa, South East Asia and Australia.
 Its breadth of expertise was already considerable: this ranged from offshore engineering, acoustics, facades, and specialist skills such as impact, blast, risk and seismic engineering, to relatively-niche areas such as designing transportation containers for nuclear waste.

 The firm’s portfolio today is broad and wide-ranging.
-Many of the world’s most iconic sports stadia are Arup projects – such as Beijing’s Water Cube and Bird’s Nest and the Melbourne Rectangular Stadium.
+Many of the world’s most iconic sports stadia are Arup projects – such as Beijing’s Water Cube, the Singapore Sport's Hub and London Aquatics Centre.

 Arup’s work goes beyond buildings and infrastructure, however.
 We collaborated with car manufacturers on the design of the SuperLight car, which uses considerably less energy than the petrol equivalent.
 Through our Operational Readiness, Activation and Transition (ORAT) service we help clients and other stakeholders plan for the seamless opening and operation of major facilities like airports and hospitals or for major events.
-Arup has also developed a range of proprietary computer modeling tools which it sells around the world, as well as innovations such as our SoundLab, an aural-realisation tool with which clients can hear subjectively how different design options perform acoustically – before they are actually built.
+Arup has also developed a range of proprietary computer modelling tools which it sells around the world, as well as innovations such as our SoundLab, an aural-realisation tool with which clients can hear subjectively how different design options perform acoustically – before they are actually built.

 Arup now has over 91 offices across Europe, North America, Africa, Australasia and South East Asia.
 It has tripled in size in the last ten years, and now has over 11,000 people globally.
 Our revenue in the year ending March 2014 exceeded £1bn.